johnwbyrd/pennyworth/doc/deployment.md

 ```
 - **Note:** `iam:CreateServiceLinkedRole` is required for CloudFormation/SAM to create the service-linked role that API Gateway needs to manage custom domains.
 Without it, stack creation will fail with a permissions error when creating the custom domain for the first time in an account/region.
 - **Replace the wildcard in `iam:PassRole` with specific ARNs as soon as you know them.**
+- **Note:** `route53:GetHostedZone` is required for CloudFormation/SAM to look up your hosted zone when creating Route 53 DNS records.
+Without it, stack creation will fail with a permissions error when creating DNS records for your custom domain.

 ### 2. Create an IAM Role for GitHub OIDC
 - Go to the AWS IAM Console → Roles → Create role